joaquimcampos/HTV-Learn/README.rst

 *HTV-Learn* is a framework that uses the Hessian-Schatten Total-Variation semi-norm as a regularizer in supervised learning as well as a measure of model complexity.

-The aim of this repository is to:

-* Facilitate the reproduction of the results reported in the research papers:
+The aim of this repository is to facilitate the reproduction of the results reported in the research papers:

-  * Learning of Continuous and Piecewise-Linear Functions with Hessian Total-Variation Regularization (submitted);
+* "Learning of Continuous and Piecewise-Linear Functions with Hessian Total-Variation Regularization" (submitted);

-  * Measuring Complexity of Learning Schemes Using Hessian-Schatten Total-Variation (submitted)
+* "Measuring Complexity of Learning Schemes Using Hessian-Schatten Total-Variation" (submitted).

 .. contents:: **Table of Contents**
     :depth: 2